Nirda84/gene-blend-maker/README.md

 Upload two photos and let AI imagine what your future child — or the whole family — could look like.
 GenBlend blends facial features from both parents to generate photorealistic portraits.

+## 🔒 Privacy First
+We take privacy seriously. **GenBlend does not store your photos.** Parental images are compressed locally, processed in-memory, sent securely to the Gemini API, and are immediately discarded by the server after the portrait is generated.

 ---

 ## ✨ Features